Code-Institute-Submissions/dhakal79-Portfolio-project-MS1_SeptResub/README.md

 The main goal of this website is to make module "unit operation in water treatment" online for student who would like to follow the course from distance.

-## Skeleton
-[Balsamiq](https://balsamiq.com/) was used to create wireframes of the website.
-This was very useful as it gives the template of the UI.
-Wireframes were designed for web browser and a mobile browser format.
-The concept design (wireframes) of webpages (3 pages) prepared is presented below.

-### Wire-frames
-Web browser Introduction page